 Step 7: Purchase travel insurance

 Also easily forgotten about but extremely important is travel insurance, and you should never travel without it.
-Travel insurance can help you if you have flight cancellations, are robbed, injured and more.
+Travel insurance can help you if you have flight cancellations, are robbed, are injured and more.
 You will also need to check your insurance is valid for the type of holiday you’re going on.
 Such as winter sports insurance, global insurance, backpacking insurance etc.

 Read more about the things to know when booking travel insurance.